Cell to singularity 2020 Review and Guides

 Humans, and other complex living organisms, their models are pretty basic, like in the early ‘00s computer animations…

-As mentioned, Cell to Singularity looks more like an educational simulation than a video game, or something in between.
+As mentioned, CtS looks more like an educational simulation than a video game, or something in between.
 With that said, it looks sufficient to accommodate for what it’s attempting to do, but after you evolve to dinosaurs, humans, and other complex living organisms, their models are pretty basic, like in the early ‘00s computer animations.
 They are in 3D, but the rendering and the textures are almost nonexistent.
 The important things in this game are visual queue and they are clear, organized well, intuitive, and promote the educational aspect of the game.
 The interface is clear, with no clogs or fuss, and the player does get to participate in the educational process.

 ★ ★ ★ ★ ★

 This is one of the lowest-demanding games in terms of hardware or software…

 Since its basic 3D models, low rendering, no lighting, and basic textures, CtS is one of the lowest-demanding games in terms of hardware or software.
 PC requirements go as low budget 3D graphics cards, while any Smartphone made in the last decade can run this game.
 Even when the Earth gets overcrowded with dinosaurs, lizards, humans, monkeys, and other creatures, it still won’t even come close to touching any new GPU or chipset on any Smartphone made in the last 5 years.